-Experience the annual 6th of July Celebrations in Fredericia from 5th-7th of July and watch history come to life with soldiers from 1849, music and parades in the streets, cannon salutes, shopping, street food market and the 6th of July Jazz Festival.
+Experience the annual 6th of July Celebrations in Fredericia on July 5 and 6 and watch history come to life with soldiers from 1849, music and parades in the streets, cannon salutes, shopping, street food and the 6th of July Jazz Festival.

 The 6th of July Celebrations mark the historic battle of Fredericia on 6th of July, 1849.
 On this night, the Danish soldiers from Fredericia stormed through the gates of the ramparts and attacked the besieging army from Schleswig-Holstein, securing one of the greatest strategic and military victories in Danish history.
 However, winning that battle in the dark of the night did not come without great loss of lives.